aljawaid/Glancer/README.md

 - Today's Date
 #### Comments
 - Revamp comments to make them look consistent across the interface
+- Better usage of tooltips to provide supplementary information
 - Display comment ID in comments
 - Add _'time ago'_ next to comment title
   - _less than a minute ago_